What You Need to Know About Ice Machine Electrical Usage

 3-phase ice makers are only compatible with businesses that have a 3-phase electrical setup in their building.
 Typically, larger ice machines come in a 3-phase version to accommodate businesses wired for 3-phase.
 These setups also make for a slightly more energy-efficient ice maker.

-3-phase ice makers are typically a few hundred dollars more expensive than single-phase models.
+3-phase ice makers are typically around a few hundred dollars more expensive than single-phase models.

 3-phase ice machines need a dedicated circuit, with 3 hots legs and 1 ground.